 - Muscle aches smoking cigarettes

-- Is heartburn a side effect of smoking synthetic marijuana?
+- Is nystagmus a common side effect of neuroblastoma?